 Benefits of Mediation

-Saves time: Often, mediation can help parties reach an agreement in one or two sessions, each usually taking between three and four hours.
-This means that compensation can be obtained much sooner than if the case went to trial.
-For example, mediation can be conducted relatively soon after a lawsuit is filed.
+Often, mediation can help parties reach an agreement in one or two sessions, each usually taking between three and four hours.
+This means that one can obtain compensation much sooner than if the case went to trial.
+For example, one can conduct mediation relatively soon after filing a lawsuit.
 In contrast, a trial could take years and require many hours of discovery, investigation, and preparation.

-Is comparatively inexpensive: Mediators will charge a fee that is generally divided between the parties unless there is a determination of indigency.
+Mediators will charge a fee that is generally divided between the parties unless there is a determination of indigency.
 When the parties agree to mediate their case, they will enter into an agreement with the mediator concerning compensation for their mediation work.
-Alternatively, when mediation is court-ordered, the mediator will be compensated $200 per hour plus mileage for the trip to the mediation.
-The parties will equally share the mediation expense.
+Alternatively, when the court orders mediation, the mediator will receive a compensation of $200 per hour plus mileage for the trip to the mediation.
+The parties will share the mediation expense equally.
 These costs are small compared to the cost of going to trial.

-Allows confidential, informal conversations: The purpose of mediation is to encourage an informal and non-confrontational conversation between parties.
+The purpose of mediation is to encourage an informal and non-confrontational conversation between parties.
+Mediation confidentiality allows for honesty and openness, promoting a higher success rate.
 Any communication that occurs at a mediation is confidential, with limited exceptions.
 Those exceptions include:

 - Information covered by a waiver of confidentiality by all parties